Air traffic control review ordered with flight disruptions ‘to last for days’

 Transport Secretary Mark Harper said it was the worst incident of its kind in “nearly a decade” and announced an “independent review” will be carried out.

-The issue started on Monday after a technical glitch meant flight plans had to be input manually by controllers.
+The issue started on Monday after a technical glitch meant flight plans had to be input manually by controllers, causing more than a quarter of departures and arrivals to be axed.

-The disruption continued into Tuesday with flights cancelled and delayed and many aircraft and crews out of position.
+The disruption continued into Tuesday with flights cancelled and delayed as many aircraft and crews are out of position.

 At Heathrow Airport on Tuesday, at least 32 departures and 31 arrivals were cancelled.